The latest front for anti-Caucasian propaganda emanating from the multicultural ideologues is the white privilege movement.

-White privilege argues that White people are born with unfair benefits, and that their very presence makes them involuntary oppressors of minorities.
+White privilege argues that white people are born with unfair benefits, and their mere presence makes them involuntary oppressors of minorities.

 Within the last week, Harvard's Kennedy School of Government has begun mandating 'privilege' training for all incoming political science majors.

 Needless to say, Christians should reject any movement that encourages an entire race of people to feel guilty for their existence.

 How is this latest slander of white people going to improve race relations in America?
 How is it going to foster a more loving relationship between human ethnic families?

 If minorities start believing that white people possess some kind of unfair "privilege" are they going to be more or less likely to form healthy relationships with them?